 For evening parties and occasions, the dinner jacket replaced the long tails in America, regarded as old and only worn by old conservative men.
 In Britain, the black-tie became acceptable as a general casual alternative to the white tie, but the black-tie's design and accessories were still very fluid.

 Suits in the 1930s usually had high waists and slightly tapered, pleated trousers with turned-up cuffs.
 Younger men liked baggier pants and long coats.
 Suits were black, dark blue, brown, or gray, and lighter colors for warm weather.
 Bold patterns included stripes, checks, and plaid suits become fashionable and popular.

-The 1940s is known for a clean and slim silhouette with a very military feel.
-Coats, blazers, and suit jackets were short and fitted, all unadorned and with the shoulder pads.
+The 1940s were known for their clean and slim silhouettes with a very military feel.
+The coats, blazers, and suit jackets were short and fitted, all unadorned and with shoulder pads.
 Long sleeves were out, coats and blazers were casual, and trousers and 'playsuits' became everyday wear.

 Although European men wore suits very often in the 50s, American men didn't always wear suits.
-Often they wore a sports jacket and slacks.
-This time casual wear starts to get more attention, and men fashion clothing entered the social movements.
+Often, they wore a sports jacket and slacks.
+Casual wear began to gain popularity around this time, and men's fashion clothing entered social movements.

 Mens suits downtown Los Angeles